 - a.
 Signal source

 - b.
 Series-wound AC Helmholtz coil

 - c.
 Loop sensor having the following specifications (same as RE101 loop):

-(1) Diameter: 13.3 cm
+- (1) Diameter: 13.3 cm

+- (2) Number of turns: 36

-(3) Wire: DC resistance between 5 and 10 ohms
+- (3) Wire: DC resistance between 5 and 10 ohms

-(4) Shielding: Electrostatic
+- (4) Shielding: Electrostatic

-(5) Correction factor: See manufacturer's data for factors to convert measurement receiver readings to decibels above one picotesla (dBpT).
+- (5) Correction factor: See manufacturer's data for factors to convert measurement receiver readings to decibels above one picotesla (dBpT).

 - d Measurement receiver or narrowband voltmeter

 - e.
 Current probe

 - f.
 LISNs

 - a.
-Maintain a basic test setup for the EUT as shown and described in Figures 2 through 5 and 4.3.8. - b.
-Calibration. - (1) Configure the radiating system as shown in Figure RS101-5.
-Select coil spacing based on the physical dimensions of the EUT enclosure. - (2) For an EUT with dimensions less than one coil radius, use a standard Helmholtz configuration (coils separated by one coil radius).
+Maintain a basic test setup for the EUT as shown and described on Figures $\frac{2}{5}$ through $\frac{5}{5}$ and $\frac{4.3.8}{2}$. - b.
+Calibration. - Configure the radiating system as shown on Figure RS101-5.
+Select coil spacing based on the physical dimensions of the EUT enclosure.

+- (2) For an EUT with dimensions less than one coil radius, use a standard Helmholtz configuration (coils separated by one coil radius).
 Place the field monitoring loop in the center of the test volume. - (3) For an EUT with dimensions greater than one coil radius, use the optional configuration.
 Select a coil separation such that the plane of the EUT face is at least 5 cm from the plane of the coils and such that the separation between the coils does not exceed 1.5 radii.
 Place the field monitoring probe in the plane of either coil at its center. - c.
-EUT Testing. - (1) Configure the test as shown in Figure RS101-6, using the same coil spacing arrangement as determined for calibration under 5.19.4.3b. - (2) Position the coils such that the plane of the EUT faces is in parallel with the plane of the coils.
+EUT testing. - (1) Configure the test as shown on Figure RS101-6, using the same coil spacing arrangement as determined for calibration under 5.20.4.3b. - (2) Position the coils such that the plane of the EUT faces is in parallel with the plane of the coils.